There are so many things that make Austin a green city.

 Rank: Best (if you value cost over care).

 Cost: Unless you’re buying some fancy soap, this is cheap.
 Quarters (or machine investment) + soap and you’re set.
 Trust me, you don’t need dryer sheets or fabric softeners.
 They’re just additives that marketers convince you are necessary.
+You can also buy fun little devices like the Cora Ball or GuppyFriend to capture microplastics that shed from your polyester and synthetic clothing and end up polluting waterways (remember banned microbeads?
+This stuff is worse!).
+Bonus eco points for using these.

 Come back for next week’s post where I’ll share tips about home cleaning and tell you what shopping habits lead to better cleaning habits.